MargaretWK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `2-path` add /action to the path, where /action should be the last directory theshell looks into when looking for a program

-` 3-paths` counts the number of directories in the path
+` 3-paths` counts the number of directories in the path (wrong code)

 `4-global_variables` lists environment variables